Add Volume for the Philadelphia Area

-As a skilled, board certified surgeon that specializes in breast surgery, he will minimize the appearance of an incision while placing the breast implants in such a way as to achieve the most natural-looking enhancement possible.
-It is common for breast augmentation to be performed in conjunction with other procedures such as breast lift, tummy tuck and to be part of a mommy makeover procedure.
+As a skilled, board-certified surgeon who specializes in breast surgery, Dr. Chapin will minimize the appearance of an incision while placing the breast implants in such a way as to achieve the most natural-looking enhancement possible.
+It is common for breast augmentation to be performed in conjunction with other procedures such as breast lift, tummy tuck, and part of a Mommy Makeover procedure.

 - Amplify the fullness and projection of your breasts